 Such faith challenges my illusions of control.
 I don’t have life figured out.
 I certainly do not have God figured out.
 I see through a glass darkly.
 (1 Corinthians 13:12.)

-And, because faith sharpens the moral sense — giving it new validity — it also sharpens our sense of everything that’s wrong with the world — and with ourselves.
+And, because faith sharpens our moral sense — giving it new validity — it also sharpens our sense of everything that’s wrong with the world — and with ourselves.
 We are no longer comfortable with the injustices of life — and statements like “that’s just the way it’s always been” don’t satisfy.
 There is a higher order than the way it always is!

 Nor can we any longer be satisfied with ourselves.
 We are called to something more than being just a good as the next person.
 God has always said: you shall be holy, as I am holy.
 So, we read in the first letter of Peter: “…as he who called you is holy, be holy yourselves in all your conduct; for it is written, ‘You shall be holy, for I am holy.'”
 (1 Peter 1:15-16 NRSV)

 In a sense, I’ve always found faith to be kind of a struggle.
 It’s not so much a struggle against doubt as with it.
-Sometimes I thought I understood and I didn’t.
+Sometimes I thought I understood something and I didn’t.
 So, it’s evident in those cases that I didn’t doubt enough.

 But, there is something more to life than appearances.
 Beyond all this world — as well as in it — there is a God of righteousness, mercy and justice.
 And, I know of this God through Jesus Christ.
 So, through Scripture and prayer and community and service and sacrament I lean forward — pressing forward to understand more and to understand better.
 Faith is an ongoing journey to understand and to live aright.